-- Press and hold the settings button for 5 seconds.
-The default F will change to C temperature scale. - Press the Power button to confirm the selection and exit function setup.
+- Press and hold the Settings button for 5 seconds.
+The default F will change to C temperature scale.
+To switch back just repeat holding the Settings button for 5-seconds - Press the Power button to confirm the selection and exit function setup.